lqb2/lqb2.github.io/coaching.md

 I am a dreamer, lover, time-traveler, and mystic.
 I lean heavily on imagination, laughter, joy, surprise, intuition, the wisdom of the body, metaphor, and moving through multiple time horizons at once.
 Together, we will get clear about where/how/who you want to be, see what's in the way, and explore generative pathways forward (or inward/backward, if that's what's needed).

-### Who I work best with
+### Who I love working with

-My coaching is rooted in one key metaphor: the transformation of caterpillar into butterfly.
-I specialize in working with folks who know they are ready for a pivot.
+My coaching is rooted in one key metaphor: [the transformation of caterpillar into butterfly](https://www.youtube.com/watch?v=FS7Zuq6LScc){:target="_blank"}.
+I specialize in working with folks who know they are ready for a pivot that might require a little melting.
 If you are someone who has been facing a barrier for months (or longer) and knows something bigger or deeper is needed to breakthrough, I'm your guy!

 If you are changing the world to make it a place where more beings can be free and thrive, we will likely fit well together.

-Given my capacity, I prioritize working with BIPOC clients but love working with anyone who is ready to take a transformative leap.
+I prioritize working with BIPOC clients but love working with anyone who is ready to take a transformative leap.

 ### The Details